 Blogging and all the other elements of content marketing are great but how do you ensure all that information is delivered to a point it has the best chance of being read and engaged with.
 There is not a lot of point in talking if nobody is listening.

-What About Outbound Marketing
+What About Offline Marketing?

-As stated above well-chosen exhibitions, seminars and workshops are all effective.
-Target customers are likely to be there, it is possible to interact with them and deliver the information they need.
+Well-chosen exhibitions, seminars and workshops can be effective.
+Target customers are likely to be there or can be invited.
+It is possible to interact with them and deliver the information they need.
 They can ask questions directly and objections may be addressed.

-There are those who try to classify Email as inbound.
+There are those who try to classify Email marketing as inbound.
 Call me a cynic but this is probably because it makes the inbound statistics more attractive.
 What is true is Email marketing is highly effective if it is content rather than sales message based.